HomeBlog › Track Day Tire Cost

 What to Budget and How to Make Tires Last

-Track day tires cost $450–$2,050 per set depending on the category, and a set of 200TW performance tires — the most popular choice for HPDE — lasts 5–15 track days.
-In our tracked 2025 season, tires were the second-largest cost category at $1,040 total across 7 events.
+Track day tires cost $450–$2,050 per set depending on tire category, size, and current pricing, and a set of 200TW performance tires — the most popular choice for HPDE — often lasts 5–15 track days.
+In an illustrative 7-event season modeled from real-world costs, tires are the second-largest category at $1,040 total.
+(These season figures are an illustrative example, not a single logged season.)

 Season tire spend